ParmeshwarMurmu/Artists/README.md

 ```

-PATCH /post/postLike/${id} - To update Likes on each Art
+- PATCH /post/postLike/${id} - To update Likes on each Art

+Example :-

 Request